Immersive Volumetric Video Playback: Near-RT Resource Allocation and O-RAN-based Implementation: Dynamic Resource Allocation by an xApp for Volumetric Video

 \section{Dynamic Resource Allocation by an xApp for Volumetric Video}

 We consider a Time Division Duplexing (TDD) immersive system in which a single 5G gNB serves multiple HMD-equipped users.
 Prior to playback, users upload multi-view images to refresh the 3D scene model.
 During playback, each HMD periodically reports pose/position to an XR xApp, which requests novel-view rendering from the O-Cloud and schedules download delivery of the generated frames.
 Rendering and delivery operate in a closed loop until the session terminates.
 Consequently, upload traffic consists of (i) image sets for reconstruction and (ii) compact pose updates for playback, whereas download traffic carries latency-critical rendered frames.
-Building on the O-RAN framework in \cite{Li2025Rethinking}, we design a playback system that jointly orchestrates video generation, radio scheduling, compute allocation.
-The objective is to optimally trade per-frame latency against rendering resolution so as to maximize immersive QoE.
+Building upon the O-RAN framework outlined in \cite{Li2025Rethinking}, we propose a playback system that concurrently orchestrates video generation, radio resource scheduling, and computational resources allocation in a Near-RT manner.
+The key objective is to optimize the trade-off between per-frame latency and rendering resolution in order to enhance the immersive QoE.